 Welcome!

-As a postdoctoral researcher at Rice University, I’m always on a journey of discovery.
+As a research assistant professor at Rice University, I’m always on a journey of discovery.
 My current research focuses on developing intelligent wireless networks and networked systems using machine learning, which hopefully can also make wireless research more fun and transferable.
 I have worked on a range of topics, including autonomous networking, AI radio, cloud radio access networks, dynamic spectrum access, and vehicular communications.
 Check out the highlights and list of publications to learn more, and feel free to reach out through GitHub, email, or LinkedIn.

 Throughout my academic career, I’ve had the privilege of working with esteemed advisors including Santiago Segarra (19-present), Mehmet C. Vuran (13-19), Zishu He (06-09), and Zhuming Chen (04-06).
 Their mentorship has helped me become the researcher I am today, and I’m always grateful.